Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 See my [**Android-Non-Root**](https://github.com/Willie169/Android-Non-Root) repo for more information.

 ### VNC

+- GNOME 3, which Ubuntu usually uses, uses GDM.
+- KDE Plasma, which Kubuntu uses, uses SDDM.
+- Cinnamon, which Linux Mint usually uses, uses LightDM.

+See [Desktop Environment](#desktop-environment) section for more information.

 #### Password

 Set your password for VNC client to access the VNC server on the computer: